LagosPortugalGuide.com

 The best independent guide to Lagos

-Sagres is the most westerly town of the Algarve and is a destination for visitors who appreciate nature’s raw beauty.
+Sagres is the westernmost town of the Algarve and is a destination for visitors who appreciate nature’s raw beauty.

-The region is formed of massive cliffs and vast beaches, which are pounded by huge waves that roll in from the Atlantic Ocean.
-These powerful waves have drawn experienced surfers to Sagres, and this in turn has allowed the town to gain an unobtrusive, cool vibe.
+The region is defined by massive cliffs and vast beaches battered by huge waves rolling in from the Atlantic Ocean.
+These powerful swells have drawn experienced surfers to Sagres, creating a laid-back, unpretentious atmosphere.

 Cabo de São Vicente

-Sagres is small enough that it can be easily explored within a day and the relative closeness to Lagos makes it a popular day trip.
-Public transport is limited to Sagres but there is sufficient that a day trip is possible without the need of a rental car.
+Sagres is small enough to be easily explored within a dayflavour,flavour and its proximity to Lagos makes it a popular day trip.
+While public transport to Sagres is limited, there are enough connections to make a visit possible without a rental car.

-This article will provide a detailed guide to visiting Sagres as a day trip from Lagos and includes sights and transport information.
+This article provides a detailed guide to visiting Sagres as a day trip from Lagosflavour, includingflavour sights and transport information.

-What are the main sights during a day trip to Sagres?
+What are the main sights on a day trip to Sagres?

-There are three main areas to visit in a day trip to Sagres; the Cabo de São Vicente, the fishing harbour & town and the Fortaleza de Sagres fort.
+There are three main areas to visit on a day trip to Sagresflavour:flavour Cabo de São Vicente, the fishing harbour and townflavour,flavour and the Fortaleza de Sagres (fort).

 wind compass of Sagres fort